-For fiscal 2022, the Compensation Committee determined the compensation of our executive officers, including our NEOs, including the allocation between cash and equity compensation based on an analysis of the data reflected in the Radford April 2021 High-Tech Industry Survey (the "Radford Survey") for companies with \$200 million to \$1.0 billion in annual revenue, as well as an assessment of our performance and compensation practices against a peer group of 14 medical device companies (the "Compensation Peer Group") with whom we compete for executive talent, which are in our industry sector or which have comparable financial and organizational characteristics (collectively, the "Relevant Market Data").
-The Compensation Peer Group was recommended by Compensia, Inc., our Compensation Committee's prior compensation consultant and submitted to the Compensation Committee for its review and approval.
-The Compensation Peer Group for fiscal 2022 was approved by the Compensation Committee in March 2021.
+For fiscal 2023, the Compensation Committee determined the compensation of our executive officers, including our NEOs, including the allocation between cash and equity compensation based on an analysis of the data reflected in the Radford April 2022 High-Tech Industry Survey covering companies within the technology, life sciences, and medical devices industries with \$200 million to \$500 million in annual revenue, as well as an assessment of our performance and compensation practices against a peer group of 18 medical device companies (the "Compensation Peer Group") with whom we compete for executive talent, which are in our industry sector or which have comparable financial and organizational characteristics (collectively, the "Relevant Market Data").
+The Compensation Peer Group was recommended by Exequity and submitted to the Compensation Committee for its review and approval.
+The Compensation Peer Group for fiscal 2023 was approved by the Compensation Committee in March 2022.

-The criteria used to develop the fiscal 2022 Compensation Peer Group included the following:
+The criteria used to develop the fiscal 2023 Compensation Peer Group included the following: